 Coding boot camps offer a fast, intensive way to learn practical skills so you can get started as a tech professional.
 Explore boot camp options, benefits, and more.

 Explore what attending a coding boot camp involves, along with popular boot camp options and the benefits of attending one.
+If you’re new to coding, consider getting a head start by enrolling in the Python for Everybody Specialization.
+Beginner-friendly, this program offers insights into fundamental programming concepts, including data structures and databases, using the Python programming language.

 Coding boot camps are intensive educational programs that focus on practical skills development.
 While the curriculum will differ for each boot camp, you can typically expect to learn:

-Programming fundamentals, like JavaScript, CSS, and HTML
+Programming fundamentals, like JavaScript, cascading style sheets (CSS), and hypertext markup language (HTML)

 Web development